bio-phys/pydiffusion/README.rst

 .. code::
    pip install .

-If you want to install the library locally for your user then append the ``--user`` flag.
+If you want to install the library locally for your user then append the ``-e`` flag.

+For reference the requirements.txt shows the dependencies we used to run the testsuite

 Usage
 =====